 Set some 200 metres away from the house, the pool area has been created as a fenced-off retreat.
 Even the stroll from house to pool is a charming experience.
-The swimming pool may be shared with up to four people at the other independent apartment, which has its own privacy: you may well come across each other, as well as your hosts at the farm, but the accommodation is arranged so that guests in either accommodation enjoy intimacy.
+The swimming pool may be shared with 2 other independent apartments, which have their own privacy: you may well come across each other, as well as your hosts at the farm, but the accommodation is arranged so that guests in either accommodation enjoy intimacy.

 You also share use of a small library with valuable local information, books and maps (which can be purchased, as well as local wine and Ernest's lamps).

 This place encapsulates what rural tourism was all about in Spain before less authentic imitations sprang up in competition.
 When Ernest and Lluisa were running this certified organic farm many years ago, they started to rent a couple of rooms in the farmhouse to boost the family economy, which was then based entirely on sheep farming.
-They discovered a rare talent for making people feel welcome and their bed-and-breakfast weekends soon become so popular that they decided to build instead two pretty apartments instead: this and a two-bedroomed apartment CA12(2).
+They discovered a rare talent for making people feel welcome and their bed-and-breakfast weekends soon become so popular that they decided to build instead three independent pretty apartments instead: this, a two-bedroomed apartment CA12(2), and another cottage 2 minutes walk away: CA45.
 They subsequently reduced the sheep rearing to a minimum in order to dedicate time and care to rural tourism and their guests.

 Nowadays, they strike a happy balance, which includes making available to guests well-priced priced lamb and other products from the land, aware that wholesome fare on the table is part of any genuine rural experience of Catalonia.
 The farm is completely chemical-free and the locality is well known for its abundance of wonderful mineral water sources.
 Waste is carefully handled so that the water sources remain pure and uncontaminated.